 To keep interest high in a game releasing regular content, producers have often turned to pre-orders to ensure the money will be there when the game launches.
-The volume of pre-orders tends to be a leading indicator of customer interest, and would dictate how much investment the company makes in the game, but these have also fallen out of favor recently, with memes and discussions popping up all over the Internet in recent years encouraging gamers to avoid it.
+The volume of pre-orders tends to be a leading indicator of customer interest and would dictate how much investment the company makes in the game, but these have also fallen out of favor recently, with memes and discussions popping up all over the Internet in recent years encouraging gamers to avoid it.

-Recently, Germany made it illegal to charge for pre-orders on games without a set shipping date, something I fell victim to years ago with the charming voxel based game, CubeWorld, which promised regular releases back in 2013 and failed to deliver.
+Recently, Germany made it illegal to charge for pre-orders on games without a set shipping date, something I fell victim to years ago with the charming voxel-based game, CubeWorld, which promised regular releases back in 2013 and failed to deliver.

 If the pre-order well dries up, how are game producers going to ensure there will be paying customers at the time of launch?
-Most dedicated gamers would suggest making sure the game "doesn't suck", but that's becoming an increasingly target difficult to track.
+Most dedicated gamers would suggest making sure the game "doesn't suck", but that's becoming an increasingly difficult target to track.
 One of the reasons we believe the industry as a whole is in need of a better way to test games.
 Is higher quality enough to keep players interested in buying games?
 At GameDriver, we believe it would help.

-To summarize, there are many ways to monetize on the success of a video game, and in some ways the monetization strategy is key to that game's success.
+To summarize, there are many ways to monetize the success of a video game, and in some ways, the monetization strategy is key to that game's success.
 Players expect a lot for their investment, whether the game is free, $30 to $100, or paid for monthly.
 But one thing is clear; players will pay if the game is good.
 So put quality first, and the game will sell.